swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

 Revision 2 reintroduces some of the details of the `Arithmetic` protocol from earlier drafts of this proposal, but as methods in the `FloatingPoint` API, with the goal of reducing the number of overloads for basic operations.
-This change was requested by some members of the core langauge team.
+This change was requested by some members of the core language team.

 Revision 2 also incorporates a number of suggestions from the review list and corrects some typos; thanks especially to Xiaodi Wu for thoughtful feedback.